Canon M10 vs Nikon D3300

-The Canon EOS M10 and the Nikon D3300 are two digital cameras that were announced, respectively, in October 2015 and January 2014.
+The Canon EOS M10 and the Nikon D3300 are two digital cameras that were officially introduced, respectively, in October 2015 and January 2014.
 The M10 is a mirrorless interchangeable lens camera, while the D3300 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon M10 and the Nikon D3300.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is considerably larger (68 percent) than the Canon M10.
 Moreover, the D3300 is substantially heavier (43 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the D3300 are weather-sealed.